EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_security_service/README.md

      * body [service security body]
      * Using Invoker Certificate.
      * Create Security Information Body with one **securityInfo** for each aef present at each serviceAPIDescription present at Discover.
-  5. Request Access Token by invoker:
+  5. Request Access Token by provider:
      * Sent POST *https://{CAPIF_HOSTNAME}/securities/{securityId}/token*:
      * body [access token req body]
      * securityId is apiInvokerId